-I wanted to know how am I programmed genetically to clearing anesthetics (especially since I’ve never had surgery) and responding to pain killers.
-I hardly ever use pain killers, but the few times I did, I responded well to acetaminophen such as Tylenol but not ibuprofen such as Advil.
+I wanted to know how am I programmed genetically to clear anesthetics (especially since I’ve never had surgery) and respond to painkillers.
+I hardly ever use painkillers, but the few times I did, I responded well to acetaminophen such as Tylenol but not ibuprofen such as Advil.
 The genetic testing confirmed that I respond best to Tylenol.
 To my relief, I metabolize anesthetics well- one less worry.

-Teri Cochrane provided the genetic testing – read about that here: https://tericochrane.com/
+Teri Cochrane provided the genetic testing – read about that here.

 If you decide to follow parts or the entire protocol, please consult your physician, or better still a functional practitioner.